 This great city is more than 6th street and live music.
-Indeed, the SXSW festival for example, has evolved into a center to cultivate emerging markets and entrepreneurial endeavors, and has generated tremendous growth in the region.
+Indeed, the SXSW festival for example, has evolved into a center to cultivate emerging markets and entrepreneurial endeavors.
+Additionally, it has generated tremendous growth in the central Texas region.

 For example, the growth momentum in the city has exceeded other cities in the United States.
 This means that the city has captured the spot of cities among the top five fastest growing in the United States.

 Americans have flocked to Austin in search of a piece of the city’s booming economy.
-Meanwhile, much of the rest of the country struggled in what has been dubbed “the great recession”.
+Meanwhile, much of the rest of the country struggled during “the great recession”.
 Case in point, as a stand-alone country, Texas would be the 14th largest economy in the world.

 A Tech Titan with an Environmentally Friendly Focus

 This great city cultivates emerging markets and entrepreneurial efforts.
 Indeed, Austin business landscape boasts extensive renewables portfolio and energy-efficient business endeavors.
 For example, the Clean Energy Incubator is located at the University of Texas.
 It is one of the longest established energy and clean tech incubation programs in the nation.

 The Austin Technology Incubator (ATI) is the business incubator of the IC2 Institute of The University of Texas.
 It is located in the center of Austin.
 ATI works with seed- and pre- seed-stage technology startups.
 The goal is to help them to prepare for commercial success.